Our Beliefs

 We strive to always be better and to learn from current & past liberation movements.
 We welcome the diversity of identities and lived experiences that fall within the realm of sex work and recognize that widespread racism, transphobia, xenophobia, and ableism contribute to the challenges many sex workers face.

-We see criminalization of the drug trade and sex work as disproportionately exposing our community to violence at the hands of the state.
+We know the criminalization of both sex work and drug use disproportionately exposes our community to violence at the hands of the state.

-The decriminalization of sex and drug trades is a project of prison abolition.
-Our communities deserve the right to live, access resources, and care for one another without fear of the police, ICE, or any other state agencies.
-For decades the American “War on Drugs” has devastated primarily Communities of Color with the increase of policing, mass incarceration, and an emphasis on carceral justice.
-For this reason, we support and advocate for harm reduction interventions for people who use drugs.
-This includes overdose prevention centers, drug decriminalization, and the inclusion and centering of BIPOC in this movement.
+The fight for the decriminalization of the sex and drug trades is a project of prison abolition.
+Our communities deserve the right to live and care for one another without fear of the police, ICE, or any other state agencies.
+For decades the American “War on Drugs” has devastated primarily Black & brown communities through policing, mass incarceration, and an emphasis on carceral justice.
+For this reason, we support and advocate for harm reduction interventions for people who use drugs, including but not limited to sex workers.
+We support overdose prevention centers, drug decriminalization, sex work decriminalization and the inclusion and centering of BIPOC in this movement.

 We strive to make tangible change to the conditions we labor, live, and care for one another under.